alanzhangcs/MFTR/README.md

 ```

 ## 📜 TODO List
-- [x] Release the dataset preparation and annotations.
+- [x] Release the dataset preparation.
 - [x] Release the main codes for implementation.